Esri/arcgis-runtime-samples-android/java/raster-layer-file/README.md

 # Raster Layer File
-Demonstrates how to create and use a raster layer made from a local raster file.
+Create and use a raster layer made from a local raster file.

 ![Raster Layer File App](raster-layer-file.png)